 1. Transactional Lender

 Real estate wholesalers often use transactional lenders, especially when they need immediate funds.
-Instead of the loan coming from a traditional lender like a bank, a private individual or company loans the amount.
+Instead of a loan from a traditional lender like a bank, a private individual or company loans the amount.
 The most significant benefit of transactional funding is that it’s quick.
 You don’t have to go through any credit checks or wait weeks for your loan to be approved.

 At DoubleClose.com, we fund different real estate deals and specialize in working with wholesalers across the country.
 We can provide immediate funding with no minimum or maximum limit, and our simple qualification process ensures that you get the required funds immediately with minimal hassles.
 Private transactional lenders like DoubleClose.com are more open to backing non-traditional real estate projects, helping you reach your real estate goals.